alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 language is to copy examples by typing them in and running them.
 This site is setup to do just that.
 It's made of **Source Code** and **Code Runner** sections.
-You type the Source Code into the Code Runners and click "Run" to see the output.
+Type the Source Code into the Code Runners and click "Run" to see the output.

-It may feel a bit tedious at first.
-Try a few to see if you start to find it useful.
+It can feel tedious at first, but give it a shot.
+You may find you like it.

 #### SOURCE CODE